apache/druid/docs/design/auth-model.md

 - `tasks`: Tasks will be filtered based on DATASOURCE READ permissions.

 ### Backwards compatibility and rolling upgrade to auth v2 model from v1
 Unless the flag `druid.auth.authVersion` is set to `v2`, older model will be used.
-For rolling upgradw to v2 model there are few prerequisites -
+For rolling upgrade to v2 model there are few prerequisites -
 1. Define the new permissions and policies in the auth system you are using.
 1. Make sure the auth extension you are using supports the newer model, you need to make sure the `Authorizer` implementation